levimcg/themur/README.md

 # Themur.js
-A lightweight vanilla JS theme switcher
+A lightweight vanilla JS theme switcher with support for localStorage